mvolkmann/blog/src/webassembly.md

 The first is that it enables targeting any platform that supports WASM.
 This is similar to the rationale for using Java, whose virtual machine is supported by many platforms.
+The second is that it is secure by default.
+WASM code does not have access to the environment, the file system, or network resources.
+The only way it can access those things is if the code that invokes it passes in functions that have those capabilities.
+This is referred to as capability-based security".

+where
-The second is that it provides "capability-based security" where access to resources such as the file system and network are restricted.
+access to resources such as the file system and network are restricted.
 Actually, WASM itself has no access to these and only gains it through the
 {% aTargetBlank "https://wasi.dev", "WebAssembly System Interface (WASI)" %}.